National Security and Nuclear Diplomacy: Reception

-Positive points

-Iran's nuclear program entails the most complicated and fateful international crisis Iran has had to face, second only to the Iran–Iraq War.
-Rouhani's memoir are important in that they focus on an issue which is still among the most important topics of discussion, taking into account that the consequences of the decisions made by Iranian leaders and high-ranking officials on this issue still continue and have been tied to the fate of 75 million Iranians.

-On the other hand, the book's relative comprehensiveness, which has been enhanced by adding the text of negotiations and other relevant documents, has made it rank among oral history books.

-The process of making decisions in Iran's political structure on fateful and historical issues, the way those decisions are rounded up, and the impact of personal views of various officials on those decisions have been elaborated in Rouhani's memoir.
-In addition, these memoir include readable and important details of the method and the content of negotiations between Iran's nuclear team and European sides, which make a thorough judgment about the performance of the nuclear team and decisions made by the Iranian leaders possible.

-Negative points

-There is an absence of a glossary of technical terms so as to let the readers know about how the nuclear fuel cycle is achieved and how such terms as UF6, UF4, UCF, and P1 and P2 centrifuges are different.
-The absence of suitable and relevant photos as well as a summary part at the beginning or the end of every chapter is another weakness.

-The contents of the book are apparently a combination of dictated and written parts as a result of which certain topics have been frequently, and unnecessarily, repeated throughout the text.

 Print and publication

 National Security and Nuclear Diplomacy was first published by the Expediency Council's Center for Strategic Research in 999 pages in fall of 2011, but was introduced and distributed in April 2012.

 The second edition of the book “with corrections” was published in 1027 pages in spring of 2012.
 The third edition “with additional contents” came out in summer of 2012.
 It included the text of negotiations with the foreign ministers of three European states in Tehran and Brussels, the text of negotiations with ElBaradei, as well as the text of news conferences and speeches by Rouhani, which increased the book's size to 1209 pages.

 The fourth and fifth reprints of the book came out in fall of 2012 and winter of 2013.